CuarzoSoftware/Louvre/doxygen/md/Downloads.md

 $ sudo dnf install @development-tools make automake gcc gcc-c++ meson libwayland-server wayland-devel libinput-devel libevdev-devel libudev-devel mesa-libEGL-devel libxkbcommon-devel libXcursor-devel pixman-devel libdrm-devel libgbm-devel libseat-devel libfreeimage-devel fontconfig-devel freetype-devel libicu-devel
 ```

-To install SRM, follow the instructions [here](https://cuarzosoftware.github.io/SRM/md_md__downloads.html).
+To install SRM, follow the instructions provided [here](https://cuarzosoftware.github.io/SRM/md_md__downloads.html).

-It is also recommended to install **weston-terminal**, which is compatible with Wayland and is used throughout the tutorial and the examples.
+It is also recommended to install [weston-terminal](https://gitlab.freedesktop.org/wayland/weston) which is compatible with Wayland and is used throughout the tutorial and the examples.

 ```
 $ sudo dnf install weston